 Your portfolio provides you with the current value of your position, giving you a real-time assessment of how your trades are performing compared to their initial purchase price.

-Finally, your portfolio includes the total payout you can expect in the event of a win.
+Finally, your portfolio includes the total payout you can expect if the market resolves in your favor.
 This helps traders evaluate the potential returns on your investments, allowing you to strategize and forecast future financial outcomes based on trading activities.

 Why does my portfolio value keep changing?